LuyiTian/scPipe/README.md

 * The function `sc_atac_create_sce` generates the `Single Cell Experiment` object from the feature-count matrix and the quality scores acquired throughout the pipeline.
 It also allows the user to generate a HTML report which can alternatively be created by the `sc_atac_create_report` function.

-* The function `sc_atac_create_report` can be run within the `sc_atac_create_sce` or independently to create a report based on th quality statistics avaialble through the processed pipeline.
+* The function `sc_atac_create_report` can be run within the `sc_atac_create_sce` or independently to create a report based on the quality statistics available through the processed pipeline.

 A minimal example for scATAC-Seq module of scPipe is available [here](minimal_atac_example.md).
 For further examples see the relevant vignette.